ceanota/jsnetbridge/NuGet.Packager/readme.txt

 1>  Generate JS code - End [0,6906823]
 1>  Diphap.JsNetBridge.Generator.exe: SUCCESS [0,690753 sec]

-9- You can check the output to that script. '/Scripts/Diphap.JsNetBridge/Diphap.JsNetBridge.js'.
+9- You can check the output to the script '/Scripts/Diphap.JsNetBridge/Diphap.JsNetBridge.js'.

 10- In your js scripts, this global object '$dpUrlSet' allows you to access the API.